IndianTinker/indiantinker.github.io/_posts/2017-4-03-HeyHappy.md

 > This post describes the work done as a part of a course I took at *School of Design, IIT Bombay* .
 The name of the course is **Interaction Media and Senses**.
 The project was done during the *social* phase of the course that involved Sensory, Cognitive and Social parts.

+The post is still in process of documentation.

 Cheers,